RedBucketRealty/Planning/business_requirements.md

 - A logo, multiple sizes.
 - Design should have a clean aesthetic.
 - Design should be accessible.
+- A stylesheet should be developed.
+- A collaboration cycle should be made.

 ## Messaging and Communication

-- A messaging service that allows customers to contact the business from within their accounts.
+- An asynchronous messaging service that allows customers to contact the business from within their accounts.
+- A service that displays status of other services.
 - An email service that automates transactional email for reminders and personalized messaging.
 - A notifications service for sending automated notifications.

 ## Payments

 - A payments service that integrates with a payments provider.
 It keeps track of the payment status.
+- A service that displays current and next projected payments for the business.
+- A service that tracks discount credits.

 ## Compliance

 - A KYC intake service for individual and corporate users.
 - A KYC verification service.
 It should delete data after it has been used, or within 30-90 days, whichever sooner.
+- A service that allows business side modification of KYC data without disclosing stored data.
+- A service that monitors internal compliance operations and audits.
+- A service that securely signs and timestamps internal files.
+- A service that securely signs and timestamps external files.
 - A service for policy compliance automation, such as terms of use, agreements, contracts, etc.

 ## Analytics

 - A fleet of services for analytics workloads.
+- A fleet of ETL services for the following data:
+  - Customer orders
+  - Products
+  - User trends
+  - Referrals
+  - Reviews
+  - Surveys

 ## Security and data